netdata/netdata/collectors/ebpf.plugin/README.md

 ### Disk

-The eBPF plugin also shows a chart on Disk section when `disk` thread is enabled.
+The eBPF plugin also shows a chart in the Disk section when the `disk` thread is enabled.
 This will create the chart `disk_latency_io` for each disk on the host.
 These charts use [tracepoints](https://www.kernel.org/doc/html/latest/trace/tracepoints.html)
-`block:block_rq_issue` and `block:block_rq_complete` to measure the needed time for an IO event to be completed.
+`block:block_rq_issue` and `block:block_rq_complete` to measure the latency of IO events..

 ### Filesystem